jei3m/FreeCodeCamp-Learning/README.md

     - Completed: Learn Typography by Building a Nutrition Label
     - Completed: Learn Accessibility by Building a Quiz
     - Completed: Tribute Page

+- **March 7, 2025**
+    - Reorganized the overall structure of the repository
+    - Seperated projects into their respective courses